A distributed ADMM-like method for resource sharing over time-varying networks: Numerical Experiments

-This section is dedicated to illustrate the performance of proposed DPDA-S and DPDA-D to solve BPD problem in a decentralized manner.
-First we test the effect of network topology on the performance of the proposed algorithms, and then to benchmark these distributed algorithms, we also solve the same problem in a centralized way using Prox-JADMM algorithm proposed in~\cite{deng2013parallel}.
+Given a set of computing nodes $\cN$, suppose each node $i\in\cN$ knows $r\in\reals^m$ and stores only $n_i$ columns of $R$ corresponding to a submatrix $R_i\in\reals^{m\times n_i}$ such that $n=\sum_{i\in\cN}n_i$ and $R=[R_i]_{i\in\cN}$.
+Partitioning the decision vector $\bxi=[\xi_i]_{i\in\cN}$ accordingly, {BPD problem} in~\eqref{basis-pursuit} can be rewritten as follows: Note \eqref{basis-pursuit-dist} can be cast into the form similar to \eqref{eq:central_problem}.
+Indeed, let $\chi:\reals\rightarrow\reals\cup\{+\infty\}$ such that $\chi(t)=0$ if $t=\epsilon$, and $+\infty$ otherwise; and let $\cK$ denote the second-order cone, i.e., $\cK=\{(y,t)\in\reals^m\times\reals:\ \norm{y}\leq t\}$.
+Hence, \eqref{basis-pursuit-dist} can be written as First, we test the effect of network topology on the performance of the proposed algorithm, and then to benchmark this distributed algorithm, we also solve the same problem in a centralized way using Prox-JADMM algorithm proposed in~\cite{deng2013parallel}.
 Note that Prox-JADMM solves the problem in a centralized fashion which naturally {has a} faster convergence than a decentralized algorithm.
-The aim of this comparison is to show that the convergence of {the} proposed decentralized algorithms {are competitive} with the \emph{centralized} one {corresponding to Prox-JADMM} when nature of the problem {requires to store and access the data in a decentralized manner.}
+The aim of this comparison is to show that the convergence of {the} proposed decentralized algorithm {would be competitive} with a \emph{centralized} method when nature of the problem {requires to store and access the data in a decentralized manner.}

-\subsection{Problem generation}
+\subsubsection{Problem generation}